My 2019 resolution was to learn as much as possible.

 I recommend this book for people interested in real estate.

-Given the recent impeachment, I don’t think people will take my recommendation too seriously, but hey this book was written in 1987, way before his political career.
+Given his political career, I don’t think people will take my recommendation too seriously, but hey this book was written in 1987, way before his political career.
+There are still some valid lessons to learn from the book.

 Why recommend this book?

 Do you know what leverage is?
 Do you know how to use it?
+Leverage is used in real estate, whether you’re Donald Trump or not, so you better know.
 They say you have geater leverage if the other person is more desperate than you.
 Do you know what makes the other person deperate for a deal?
 Do you know what will make YOU desperate?
 You may think you do, but you may be flat out wrong.
 Mistaking the power of leverage can easily cost you your deal.

 I recommend this book for people interested in real estate and entrepreneurship.